Regent College is on the list of Designated Learning Institutions with an approved COVID-19 Readiness Plan.

 Regent College is on the list of Designated Learning Institutions with a COVID-19 Readiness Plan.
 This means that Regent's international students are permitted to enter the country on a study permit.

-Please note, however, that some restrictions may still impact your entry to Canada.
-Visit the Government of Canada's website to learn more about travel restrictions including vaccination, testing, quarantine, and travel bans.
+Please review the Government of Canada's website to learn about any travel restrictions that may apply to you, including vaccination, testing, quarantine, and travel bans.

 To learn more, visit our Travelling to Canada page.